arclabs561/subsume/docs/typst/00-introduction.typ

 - *Box embeddings*: Three boxes where "dog" is contained in "mammal", which is contained in "animal".
 Containment is geometrically explicit and transitive.

 The key insight is that *containment is transitive*: if A contains B and B contains C, then A contains C. This matches logical subsumption perfectly: if dog is a mammal and mammal is an animal, then dog is an animal.
 Box embeddings preserve this transitivity through geometric containment, ensuring that learned hierarchies are consistent and interpretable.

+*Lattice-theoretic foundation:* Box embeddings are fundamentally grounded in *lattice theory* and *order theory*.
+They form a proper *box lattice* under the reverse product order, where the join operation (union) produces the smallest enclosing box and the meet operation (intersection) produces the box intersection.
+This lattice structure is strictly more general than order embedding lattices, providing the mathematical foundation for understanding box embeddings' expressiveness and their relationship to Boolean algebras and distributive lattices.
+The *intersectional closure* property—that the intersection of two boxes is itself a box—ensures the lattice remains closed under the meet operation, essential for modeling concept hierarchies.

 == Geometric Intuition